-- As long as spaces are available, off-street parking in downtown will be operated for the benefit of visitors, employees, and residents of downtown Milwaukie. - Residential use of public off-street parking lots will be limited to nonbusiness hours (nights and weekends in some locations). - Over time, public off-street parking will be transitioned to serve a higher mix of short-term visitor parking demand.
-Alternative mode options will be developed to support this transition. - Except where residential parking permit zones are established, Oon-street parking outside of the downtown zones (i.e., in adjacent residential areas) will be unregulated but enforced by complaint only. - If parking spillover from the downtown zones, or from the future light rail station areas (at Tacoma St and Park Ave), results in inadequate parking availability-outside of the downtown zones in the neighborhoods adjacent to these areas, the City will facilitate the establishment of residential parking permit zone programs upon the request and support of the affected neighborhood(s).9
+- Short-term parking is defined as parking with time-stays less than or equal to four hours. - Parking management may include strategies for modified pricing levels for short- and longterm parking, user types, or lot locations. - The City will manage on-street parking spaces to primarily serve the ground-floor use of adjacent properties. - There will be no unregulated on-street parking in downtown zones. - As long as spaces are available, off-street parking in downtown will be operated for the benefit of visitors, employees, and residents of downtown Milwaukie. - Residential use of public off-street parking lots will be limited to nonbusiness hours (nights and weekends in some locations). - Over time, public off-street parking will be transitioned to serve a higher mix of short-term visitor parking demand.
+Alternative mode options will be developed to support this transition. - Except where residential parking permit zones are established, on-street parking outside of the downtown zones (i.e., in adjacent residential areas) will be unregulated but enforced by complaint only. - If parking spillover from the downtown zones, or from the future light rail station areas (at Tacoma St and Park Ave), results in inadequate parking availability in the neighborhoods adjacent to these areas, the City will facilitate the establishment of residential parking permit zone programs upon the request and support of the affected neighborhood(s).8